 "Clearly this new college structure offers to the entire freshman and sophomore classes many new kinds of opportunities for student-faculty interaction and for social, cultural, and intellectual experiences that were difficult to provide before.
 But equally important for me is that we now can recreate in the residential college the atmosphere of an intimate intellectual community that impressed me so much about an earlier Princeton when I first arrived [in the early 1970s]."5

 Master Elliott’s words echoed the lofty goals articulated by Woodrow Wilson at the beginning of the twentieth century.
-Now that Butler College has opened to complete the goal of three four-year colleges, the former president would surely be pleased – but not surprised – that the Residential Colleges have become such an integral part of the Princeton tradition.
+The former president of both the University and the nation would surely be pleased – but not surprised – that the Residential Colleges have become such an integral part of the Princeton tradition.